zealot128/filter-app/README.md

 # Development

+## Setting up the Rails Environment

+### Using a Virtual Machine or Linux (recommended)

+In case you are using *Windows* or *OSX* as OS you should consider developing in a VM since it is alot easier to set up the rails environment.
+You just need *Vagrant* (which is THE tool to simply configure and manage headless VM's) and Oracle's *VirtualBox* to be able to spawn VM's.

+[Here](https://coderwall.com/p/vm2uha/setting-up-a-brand-new-postgres-powered-ruby-rails-development-environment-with-vagrant) you can find a link pointing to a pretty good installation guide using *postgreSQL* as database since this project requires postgreSQL as well (disclaiming that the guide might be 100% correct, just in case ;) ).

+### Using Windows or OSX

+Just don't.
+It is not recommended to do so since you are going to run in a lot of frustrating problems when setting up the environment.
+Vagrant is the way to go though.
+Once you've set up the environment you can take the VM and easily install it on any machine you want only requiring Vagrant and VirtualBox!

+## Setting up project

 As it is a fully functioning Rails app, you can try to run it yourself.
 First make sure to have Ruby at least 2.0 installed and bundler, then:

 ```